This Project Management Committee Guide outlines the general responsibilities of PMC members in managing their projects.

 If you are not yet a committer but are interested in joining an Apache project then please start at the Contributors Tech Guide.

-Terms in this section as used as per RFC 2119.
+Terms in this section as used as per RFC2119.
+The Board expects all PMCs to understand and comply with these policies.

 PMCs SHALL ensure that the work on their project and the code that they produce complies with relevant Legal Affairs Committee policies, including appropriately using the Apache License, handling IP and copyrights correctly, handling cryptography, and producing official software releases of their products.